RohanAwhad/agent_coder/README.md

 ### ToDos:
 - [ ] The prompt for requirement engineer should take into account all the necessary information that is given.
 Eg. model names, frameworks to use, etc.
-- [ ] Test Executor Agent
+- [x] Test Executor Agent
-- [ ] Being able to write env.yaml for conda environments
+- [x] Being able to write env.yaml for conda environments
+- [ ] Web search for programmer and test designer and brain
+- [ ] Use Unstructed.io to parse html

 # Brain Dump